codemillmatt/hello-world-agents/README.md

 After setting the variable, run the application as normal.
 The app will detect `GITHUB_TOKEN` and use it when calling GitHub Models.

 ### 2. Clone and Build

+> [!IMPORTANT]<br>
+> Verify you have [.NET 9.0.200](https://dotnet.microsoft.com/download/dotnet/9.0) or later and the [Aspire CLI 9.5.0](https://learn.microsoft.com/dotnet/aspire/cli/overview) or later to successfully run the CLI commands.

 ```bash
 git clone <repository-url>